Part Two

 Anita Susuri: So were you married while you were in university, or did you start working?
 When did you start working?
 Tell us a little about the period after university?

 Halit Gashi: After university, pluralism began in Kosovo.
 I graduated in 1990 and then it got ruined.
 In ‘90 the strikes of September 3rd happened and all the employees in social enterprises and in the administration were fired.
 People were fired even from the cooperative; the situation was extremely difficult.
 Then I came.
 In those years I started getting into politics.
-I was in the Democratic League3 for many years…
+I was in the Democratic League for many years…

 Anita Susuri: You started right after university?